 "I don't know what happened to him then," came the reply.
 "He disappeared.
 I don't know where he went or what he did.
 He was gone for years.
 But he's back now."

 "Sure.
 He's Willy Wonka.
 He owns the Factory on the hill."

 "He certainly does," nodded Terence.
 "What about his father?
 Is he still around?"

 The gentleman made a sound of disgust in his throat, nodding his head.
 "Oh yes, that one never left.
-He moved the house out into the boondocks and he's still in it, far away from here."
-That state of affairs seemed to satisfy the old man enormously.
+He moved the house out into the boondocks and he's still in it, I say, far, far away from here."
+This state of affairs seemed to satisfy the old man enormously.

 "I'm surprised the lot is still vacant."